pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-rst-adorn-decrease-level`` adorn the line with a level lower than the previous section level (creating a sub-section) if the line has no section underlining adornment.
 If it has one, it decreases the level.
+- ``pel-rst-adorn-refresh`` refreshes the adornment length of the current line.
+This is useful when changing the text of the line.

 PEL supports 3 types of section adornment styles: